iris2hu/L2C-rater/README.md

 ### Dataset ###

 We conduct 5-fold cross validation on [HSK Dynamic Composition Corpus 2.0](http://hsk.blcu.edu.cn/) to evaluate our system.
 Currently, the code can be run with the provided [samples](https://github.com/iris2hu/L2C-rater/tree/main/data).
-The whole dataset is publicly available [here](http://hsk.blcu.edu.cn/).

 ### Options